Reading time: 8 min.

 • Scalp tightness and/or swelling

-However, combining these two therapies could increase the frequency or intensity of some of these symptoms (e.g. irritation, itchiness, discomfort) if the 24-hour window in which Minoxidil should not be applied after derma rolling is not respected.
+However, combining these two therapies could increase the frequency or intensity of some of these symptoms (e.g. scalp irritation, itchiness, discomfort), especially if you use Minoxidil too soon after microneedling.

 Remember to always consult a trichologist before administering any medication, to make sure that it is suitable for your specific condition.